naren-3103/Brand-Monitor/README.md

 # Lay's Brand Health Monitor

-A multi-agent AI pipeline built with **CrewAI** and **Streamlit** that delivers weekly brand health analysis across social media, search trends, customer reviews, and competitor activity — with a **closed feedback loop** that iteratively improves report quality until a quality threshold is met.
+A multi-agent AI pipeline built with **CrewAI** and **Streamlit** that delivers brand health analysis across social media, search trends, customer reviews, and competitor activity — with a **closed feedback loop** that iteratively improves report quality using a rubric-based scoring system.

 ---